emckiernan/emg-book/chapter-02/chapter-2.md

 ### Study questions and exercises:

-* Why do you think the tricep dip recording shows a high level of continuous activity despite the fact that the dips involve an up-and-down movement?
+- Why do you think the triceps dip recording shows a high level of continuous activity despite the fact that the dips involve an up-and-down movement?
-* How is the tricep dip activity different from the repeated tricep extension at the end of the second recording, and why?
+- How is the triceps dip activity different from the repeated triceps extension at the end of the second recording, and why?
-* What other exercises could you carry out while recording from the tricep muscle, and how would you expect the EMG recordings to look?
+- What other exercises could you carry out while recording from the triceps muscle, and how would you expect the EMG recordings to look?
-* If you have recording equipment available, record from your own tricep muscle and then extract and graph your data.
+- If you have recording equipment available, record from your own triceps muscle and then extract and graph your data.

 ### Forearm muscles